awidegreen/clecta/README.md

 # clecta

-This a yet another port of [garybernhardt/selecta](https://github.com/garybernhardt/selecta) in C++ using Ncurses for the terminal windows.
+This is yet another port of [garybernhardt/selecta](https://github.com/garybernhardt/selecta) in C++ using Ncurses for the terminal window.
 UTF-8 is support.

 ### Some features
 * highlight matching string in match list